wszdwp/bitstarter/README.md

   http://frozen-caverns-5064.herokuapp.com/

-4. push your github project(where??) to heroku(Push commits : git push origin master)
+4. push your github project(where?? brach or master) to heroku(Push commits : git push origin master) git push heroku master

+#update your github code and update and then deploy to heroku again
+1. edit your web.js file using emacs/vim/nano

+2. add to github

+ git add web.js

+3. commit your updated file to github(branch??)

+ git commit -m "Updated web.js"

+4. redepoly

  git push heroku master